Exit Time Analysis for Approximations of Gradient Descent Trajectories Around Saddle Points: Problem formulation

-\begin{remark} Notice that the assumption \textbf{A1} requires $f(\cdot)$ to be locally real analytic, which may seem too restrictive to some readers since the theory of non-convex optimization is often developed around only the assumption that $f \in \mathcal{C}^2$ with Lipschitz-continuous Hessian.
-It is worth reminding the reader, however, that many practical non-convex problems such as quadratic programs, low-rank matrix completion, phase retrieval, etc., with appropriate smooth regularizers satisfy this assumption of real analyticity around the saddle neighborhoods; see, e.g., the formulations discussed in \cite{ma2020implicit}.
-Similarly, the loss functions in deep neural networks with analytic activation functions also satisfy the assumption \textbf{A1}.
-It is also worth noting here that the assumption \textbf{A1} enables highly precise estimates of the exit time and the initial boundary condition, which is something that does not happen when dealing with purely $\mathcal{C}^2$ functions; see Section~\ref{crudeanalysissection} for further discussion on this topic. \end{remark}
+We now make a few remarks concerning these assumptions as well as their implications.
+Notice that Assumption \textbf{A1} requires $f(\cdot)$ to be locally real analytic, which may seem too restrictive to some readers since the theory of non-convex optimization is often developed around only the assumption that $f \in \mathcal{C}^2$ with Lipschitz-continuous Hessian.
+It is worth reminding the reader, however, that many practical non-convex problems such as quadratic programs, low-rank matrix completion, phase retrieval, etc., with appropriate smooth regularizers satisfy this assumption of real analyticity around the saddle neighborhoods; see, e.g., the formulations discussed in \cite{ma2020implicit, chen2019gradient}.
+Similarly, the loss functions in deep neural networks with analytic activation functions also satisfy Assumption \textbf{A1} under certain mild conditions~\cite{kurochkin2021neural}.
+It is also worth noting here that Assumption \textbf{A1} enables highly precise estimates of the exit time and the initial boundary condition, which is something that does not happen when dealing with purely $\mathcal{C}^2$ functions; see Section~\ref{crudeanalysissection} for further discussion on this topic.
+Next, Assumptions \textbf{A2} and \textbf{A3} are satisfied locally around any saddle point since any locally analytic function is locally $\mathcal{C}^{\infty}$ smooth and therefore is gradient and Hessian Lipschitz continuous in some compact neighborhood of the saddle point.\looseness=-1